sparques/fansiterm/README.md

 The main purpose of this package is for use on rather low-power microcontrollers, so some standard features for terminal emulators are not implemented.

   - Blinking text and blink cursors
     - this would require a some kind of timer-callback
   - Resizable Text
     - Right now, the pre-rendered inconsolata.Regular8x16 and inconsolata.Bold8x16 are used.
   - Color Pallet / 256-color
     - The standard 4-bit color palette is supported and 24-bit True Color is supported; 256 seems redundant to me.

 # TODO

+ - Package documentation
  - Test on real hardware
  - 1-bit color/rendering support for very-very-constrained systems
  - More configurable font / better font configuration